sib-swiss/varapp-docs/docs/src/about.rst

 - Quality filter: PASS (VQSR)
 - HIGH/MED impact

-You should retreive a single variant on gene TBC1D7 that has been published in `Hum Mutat.
+You should retrieve a single variant on gene TBC1D7 that has been published in `Hum Mutat.
 2014 Apr;35(4):447-51 <http://www.ncbi.nlm.nih.gov/pubmed/24515783>`_.

 .. note::